Shopify/polaris/src/components/Spinner/README.md

 Spinner accessibility label should:

 - Accurately explain the state of the requested action.
-For example, “Loading”, “Submitting”, “Processing.”
+For example, “Loading”, “Submitting”, “Processing”.
 - Use as few words to describe the state as possible.

 ---